Restaurant in Roletto, Italy

 Il Ciabot is the kind of Piedmontese family restaurant that earns a Michelin Bib Gourmand two years running not by chasing trends but by doing the opposite.
 At a single-euro price tier, this is one of the most direct value decisions in the region: honest, seasonal cooking rooted in Piedmont's cucina povera tradition, served in a room warmed by an open fire when the cold sets in.
 If you are visiting the hills south of Turin and want to eat well without spending €€€€, this is where to book.
 If you want a tasting menu with tableside theatre, look elsewhere.

 Roletto sits in the Pinerolese foothills, a quiet corner of Piedmont that most visitors bypass on their way to Alba or Turin.
 Il Ciabot, on Via Costa, is a family-run restaurant that has built its reputation on a short, seasonally rotated menu of traditional Piedmontese dishes — the kind that are increasingly hard to find in cities where restaurants feel pressure to modernise.
-Chef Dario Cadonau keeps the focus on time-honoured preparations that reward a diner who knows the region's food history: boiled meat terrine served with salsa verde, Fassone beef in a crust, and a giandujotto chocolate mousse that draws on Piedmont's deep connection to hazelnuts and chocolate.
+Chef Dario Cadonau keeps the focus on time-honoured preparations that reward a diner who knows the region's food history: boiled meat terrine served with salsa verde, Fassone beef in a crust, a giandujotto chocolate mousse that draws on Piedmont's deep connection to hazelnuts and chocolate.

 The open fire is not decorative.
 In winter, the kitchen's warmth and the scent of slow-cooked meat carry through the dining room in a way that is entirely coherent with what lands on the table.
 This is a sensory environment shaped by season and necessity, not interior design.
 For a food-focused traveller, that coherence matters: what you smell when you arrive is what you are about to eat.

-A handful of fish dishes also appear on the menu, which is worth noting for mixed groups , Piedmont is landlocked, so fish at this price tier tends to be secondary to the meat-led dishes, but the inclusion gives the menu range without diluting its identity.
+A handful of fish dishes also appear on the menu, which is worth noting for mixed groups, Piedmont is landlocked, so fish at this price tier tends to be secondary to the meat-led dishes, but the inclusion gives the menu range without diluting its identity.

 The strongest case for Il Ciabot is a winter visit.
-The open fire, the boiled meat terrine, the Fassone beef , these are cold-weather dishes that make full sense when the Pinerolese hills are grey and the temperature drops.
-Autumn is the second leading window: Piedmont's truffle season runs through October and November, and while the database does not confirm truffle dishes on the menu, the regional context means autumn menus across this corner of Piedmont are typically at their most ingredient-rich.
+The open fire, the boiled meat terrine, the Fassone beef, these are cold-weather dishes that make full sense when the Pinerolese hills are grey and the temperature drops.
+Autumn is the second leading window: Piedmont's truffle season runs through October and November, while the database does not confirm truffle dishes on the menu, the regional context means autumn menus across this corner of Piedmont are typically at their most ingredient-rich.

-Spring and summer visits are still worth considering , the menu's fish dishes will likely feel more appropriate then , but the restaurant's character is most fully expressed in colder months.
+Spring and summer visits are still worth considering, the menu's fish dishes will likely feel more appropriate then, but the restaurant's character is most fully expressed in colder months.
 If you are planning a trip specifically around Il Ciabot, October through February is the window that aligns leading with both the kitchen's strengths and the atmosphere the room creates.
 Booking ahead is recommended regardless of season, given the restaurant's Bib Gourmand recognition and the limited seating a family-run room implies.

 At the € price tier, this is one of the most credentialled value options in Piedmont.
 For comparison, a Bib Gourmand at this price in a region dominated by €€€€ Michelin-starred dining is an anomaly worth acting on.

 Il Ciabot works well for food travellers who want to eat the Piedmont that does not get written about in the same breath as Piazza Duomo in Alba or Antica Corona Reale in Cervere.
 It is a strong choice for a couple or small group on a Piedmont itinerary who want one meal that is grounded in the region's everyday cooking tradition rather than its fine dining ceiling.
 It is less suited to large groups or anyone whose primary interest is wine-pairing menus and formal service.
-For solo diners, a family-run room at this price point is typically relaxed and accommodating , easier than trying to book a counter seat at a destination restaurant.
+For solo diners, a family-run room at this price point is typically relaxed and accommodating, easier than trying to book a counter seat at a destination restaurant.
 If your Piedmont trip already includes one splurge dinner, Il Ciabot is the practical balance: Bib Gourmand quality at a fraction of the cost of the region's starred tables.

 For broader context on eating and staying in this part of Piedmont, see our full Roletto restaurants guide, our Roletto hotels guide, and our Roletto wineries guide.
 If you are exploring further afield, Locanda Sant'Uffizio Enrico Bartolini in Cioccaro offers a higher-end Piedmontese option worth considering for the same trip.